 The building has ground entrances on two levels.
 There is an accessible ramp that allows access from the Campus Green elevation to the second-floor lobby entrance to provide multiple choices of paths.
 The auditorium, with just under 300 seats, is designed for lecture, theater practice and small performances, and serves as a storm shelter.

 “Nearly every student will have class in University Hall, and our Facilities team did not lose sight of that significance during the process,” said Denton Lunceford, assistant vice president for Planning Design and Construction in the UAB Facilities Division.
 “The coordination between our team, the team in the College of Arts and Sciences, and our construction partners was crucial to constructing a building that will serve our campus long into the future.
-We’re proud of this building and what it means for our students, and we can’t wait to see it open this fall.”
+We’re proud of this building and what it means for our students.”